-When you make the minimum payment, you end up paying more in finance charges than if you paid your balance faster by making bigger payments.
-You could save hundreds, possibly even thousands, of dollars in interest just by raising your monthly credit card payments.
+When you make the minimum payment, you ultimately pay more in finance charges than if you paid your balance faster by making bigger payments.
+You could save hundreds, possibly even thousands, of dollars in interest just by raising your monthly credit card payment even by a little.

 For example, if you have a $2,000 balance at 14% APR, paying the minimum will cost $1,833.24 in interest.
-If you instead send $100 a month and make no future charges, you'll only pay $290.77 in interest.
-(Based on Bankrate.com's Minimum Payment Calculator and minimum payment calculated at interest+1% of balance)
+If you instead send $100 a month and make no future charges, you'll only pay $290.77 in interest, saving more than $1,500 in interest.
+(Based on Bankrate.com's Minimum Payment Calculator and minimum payment calculated at interest+1% of balance.)

-Not only does it count you more to make the minimum payment, it will also take you longer to completely pay off your balance.
+Making the minimum payment not only costs more money in the long fun, it will also take you longer to completely pay off your balance.

 Credit utilization - the ratio of your credit card balance to your credit limit - is 30% of your credit score.
 If your credit card balance is high relative to your credit limit, it costs precious credit score points.
 A low credit score can make it harder to qualify for credit cards and loans.

-Minimum payments only lower your balance a small amount at a time.
+Minimum payments only lower your balance a small amount at a time because a large amount of your payment is applied to monthly interest instead of your credit card balance.
 So if you have a high utilization, it will take several months, maybe even years, to reduce your balance and lower your utilization.
 Bringing your balance down faster by paying more than the minimum will help improve your credit score.

 If you plan to buy a home or make another large credit purchase in the near future, you'll probably need to pay off some debt to qualify for a loan or to at least qualify for a competitive interest rate.